SReichelt/slate2/doc/Notation.md

   allowed everywhere in identifiers, except that an unquoted identifier cannot start with an apostrophe.
 These three characters can be used to connect groups of identifiers and symbols.
 An unquoted identifier cannot start with `%` or `@`, or contain any of the parenthesis or punctuation characters mentioned above, nor whitespace, ASCII control characters, or backticks.
+An identifier cannot start with a numeral, except when the identifier follows a dot (possibly with whitespace between).
+  An unquoted identifier starting with `:` is called a "definition symbol" and treated equivalently to a keyword.

 Tokens may be separated by whitespace and comments.
 Line comments start with `//`; block comments start with `/*` and end with `*/`, and may be nested.
 Therefore, unquoted identifiers are not